Lykos/cube_trainer/README.md

 ## Using the Website

 Navigate to https://www.cubetrainer.org/signup to create an account.
 After the signup process, you can log in via https://www.cubetrainer.org/login and then create training sessions in https://www.cubetrainer.org/modes.
 What the website is best at is training blind algs with smart sampling that will show you algorithms more that you don't know well.

+## Background

+This website started as a bunch of command line scripts that helped me practicing and eventually I added a database, than a small web frontend and eventually I turned it into a full website.
+The entire backstory can be found in https://www.cubetrainer.org/about.